RTH00/hans/README.md

 The test suite is relying on Linux-style paths and commands/binaries, this project should compile on Linux & Mac but won't on other systems.

 Simply git clone the project and execute `mvn clean package` in the root directory of the project.

-The jar with dependencies should be available at `target/hans-[VERSION]-jar-with-dependencies.jar`.
+Two jars are generated:
+* `target/hans-[VERSION].jar` contains only H.A.N.S. compiled classes.
+* `target/hans-[VERSION]-all.jar` contains H.A.N.S. compiled classes and all the dependencies.
+This jar can be executed alone.

 ## Starting H.A.N.S.